Intuit: Discontinued products of Intuit Canada

 In 2008, Intuit Canada discontinued the TaxWiz software and added QuickTax Basic to their lineup.
 Changes made by the Canada Revenue Agency forced Intuit and other tax preparing software companies to limit the number of returns available from their software to 20.
-This caused Intuit Canada to stop offering QuickTax Pro50 and Pro100 products, and they now offer QuickTax 20 as an alternative.
-Intuit Canada has since announced that for the 2010 tax year, they will discontinue use of the name QuickTax and replace it with the name TurboTax – thus bringing the product in line with Intuit's American tax-filing software.
+This caused Intuit Canada to stop offering QuickTax Pro50 and Pro100 products, and it now offers QuickTax 20 as an alternative.
+Intuit Canada has since announced that for the 2010 tax year, it will discontinue use of the name QuickTax and replace it with the name TurboTax – thus bringing the product in line with Intuit's American tax-filing software.

 India

 Intuit India is a fully owned subsidiary of Intuit, Inc..
 Located in the southern city of Bangalore, the India office was started in April 2005.
 Currently it has more than 500 employees.
-It is one of the two development centers of Intuit outside the USA, along with Intuit Canada.
+It is one of the two development centers of Intuit outside the US, along with Intuit Canada.

 A 26 July 2007 Techwhack article (among others) said Intuit-India would expand in international markets, including India, China, Russia, and Brazil.
 Nilesh Thakker, country manager for India, said there was huge opportunity in these nations.
 Intuit India is working on point-of-sale software for the Indian market and considering hosted versions of products in India, including online banking services for banks.

 In Dec 2009, Intuit Inc. and Web 18's moneycontrol.com announced to provide Personal Finance Management Solutions in India and they signed a three-year partnership to provide a new financial management tool to Indian consumers on India's leading financial portal moneycontrol.com.